 But then you're probably wondering, well duh, why didn't you do something about it?
 I did.
 I started taking medication and thought that I could just medicate away my feelings.
 Turns out, it numbed them a bit, brought on some nasty side effects and I was off of them again.
 This was the 3rd time I tried this.
 Medication just wasn't going to be my answer.
 Please read closely: "my answer".
 I don't want to discourage anyone from taking the medication they need.
 This is my experience.
 But I think there's a much bigger picture here that we are not discussing.
 Our whole approach to mental health is flawed.

 Naturally drug companies have us believing that if you just take a bunch of pills and change absolutely nothing else in your life, you will feel better.
 And yes, you will marginally but as research has showed time and again, people's symptoms often return after a period of taking anti-depressants alone.

-Let's look first at the symptoms of depression.
+Let's look first at the symptoms of depression and anxiety.
 If you want a complete list of anxiety symptoms, check out this post which specifically addresses anxiety.

 Symptoms of anxiety and depression

 thoughts of suicide (if you are anyone you know has had thoughts of suicide please call the national suicide prevention hotline 1-800-273-8255)

 So if you can relate to some or all of these symptoms, I propose some complimentary therapies and concepts that can easily be applied to every day life.
 These can be used on their own or in conjunction with your current treatment.